 What is SMC

-SMC (Sheet Moulding Compound) is a fibre reinforced compound, in a thermoset resin matrix, with mineral fillers and different additives.
+SMC (Sheet Moulding Compound) is a glass fibre reinforced compound, in a thermoset resin matrix, with mineral fillers and different additives.
 Generally thermoset unsaturated polyester or vynil-ester resins are used as organic matrix.
-As reinforcement for SMC, both glass fibre or carbon fibre can be used.

 With the aim of enhancing its characteristics and improve its transformation, other components are added: catalysts, inhibitors, thermoplastic additives, demoulding agents, thickeners and pigments.